-This kitchen, mudroom, and outdoor-entertaining area features all the elements of a classic-style Hamptons home.
+This kitchen features all the elements of a classic Hamptons style home including a mudroom and outdoor-entertaining area.
 Ken designed the space with an open floor plan connecting several indoor and outdoor entertaining areas including a separate pantry and mudroom for optimal storage and organization.
 The kitchen and breakfast rooms easily flow to adjoining rooms and to the outdoor living space.

 Everything is wide with oversized entryways to maximize flow when entertaining large crowds.
 There is purposeful redundancy in the design that includes two sinks, two dishwashers, two garbage cabinets, and extra prep counters to accommodate two or more people working simultaneously.

 The design includes a larger capacity 36” SubZero refrigerator with two separate SubZero freezer drawers.
 The open glass buffet and bar area allows for an easy access beverage center and includes an ice maker and SubZero wine cooler.

 The white painted Hamptons style Bentwood cabinetry is unique in that you see the hand-painted brush strokes in the catalyzed finish, which warranties the finish for life.
 (Look closely at the brush strokes in the photo below.
 You can click the image to enlarge, and be sure to read this related post: 7 Best Questions to Ask About Factory vs Job Site Finishes)

 The turnbuckle latches and crystal knobs on the cabinet doors give the space old world charm.
 The hood mantle design includes an offset in the construction of the cabinetry to allow for tile returns on the sides of the upper pullout spice and oil cabinets.